Key Green Terms You Need to Know

 Climate Change

 The long term shift in global temperature and weather patterns.
 Such shifts can be both naturally occurring and induced by human activities.
-Learn more here.
+Learn more about Climate Change here.

 Climate Adaptation and Resilience